Don't miss our Schedule of Summer Reading Events!

 The program is made possible in part by the generous sponsorship of M&T Bank.
 Students will be asked to react to the book during the Welcome Week weekend and throughout the semester.
 They will also take part in discussions, projects and lectures debating noteworthy themes generated by the book.

-This year the Freshman Summer Reading selection is A.D.: New Orleans After the Deluge.
+This year the Freshman Summer Reading selection is Orange is the New Black; My Year in a Women's Prison, by Piper Kerman.
 The selection of this book was based on criteria that included readability, relevance, multiple disciplinary application, author availability, and civic engagement.
-Activities to accompany this selection might include: